RanVargas/RanVargas/README.md

 <details>
 <summary><h3>My Software Engineering Journey</h3></summary>
 I started my journey as a Software Engineer back in 2018.
 Relatively speaking, yesterday.
 I have to thank Devon Crawford, though he might never sees this, I saw how he described solving coursework for a course they used to call "Angel of Death" at Harvard.
 Since then I paved my way into Software Engineering.
-I guess I am a little bit of a masochist, hence my love for software engineering and for souls like games.
-I like many things that and within software, some of which are Blockchain, Game Dev, etc. I have ADHD and are headstrong like no other man alive.
+I love many things that are software, some of which are Blockchain, Game Dev, etc. I have ADHD and are headstrong like no other man alive.